This post may contain affiliate links.

-You Really Don’t Need Anything Else!
+You Really Don’t Need Anything Else

-From time to time we’ve carried books with us (you’ll find some of our favourite educational kids books in this post) it’s nice to have a real book to share sometimes.
+Even the workbooks and online learning programmes are optional.
+From time to time we’ve carried books with us (you’ll find some of our favourite educational kids’ books in this post) it’s nice to have a real book to share sometimes.

 It’s great to have a few other educational props with you, such as,

-A small compass to help learn directions.
+- A small compass to help learn directions.

-Binoculars to study birds and animals.
+- Binoculars to spot birds and animals.

-Lego is always good, but beware, Lego collections spiral out of control quickly!
+- Lego is always good, but beware, Lego collections spiral out of control quickly!

-Sewing equipment or other makes.
+- Sewing equipment or other makes.